Sleep pod

-A sleep pod, also known as nap pod, napping pod, or nap capsule, is a special type of structure or chair that allows people to nap.
+A sleep pod, also known as nap pod, napping pod, or nap capsule, is a special type of structure or chair that humans can nap and sleep on.
 Users use the pods to take private sleep breaks, often aided by technology and ambient features.
 Nap pods have emerged in corporate environments, hospitals, universities, airports and other public places.
 Their supposed efficacy is rooted in research that suggests that 20-minute naps could reduce signs of fatigue, boost energy levels, improve focus, boost productivity, improve mood, enhance learning, reduce stress and reduce the risk of cardiovascular disease.

 Origins

 Technological development of nap pods emerges from growing awareness of the health benefits of sleep and napping including productivity and cognitive function.
 The original sleep pod was designed by Kisho Kurokawa in 1979, in his design for the Capsule Inn Osaka.

-Existing designs

-Rest Space

-The UK designed Rest Space aims to provide the user with 'the best space to rest', by creating 'the perfect environment' to wind down.

-It is inspired by the traditional Japanese capsule hotels with its fully enclosed space.
-The Rest Space has soundproofing, smart lights, inbuilt voice-controlled meditation and a purified airflow.

-The design was built for comfort using sustainable woods.

-MetroNaps EnergyPod

-The trademarked ‘pod chair’ is the world's first chair designed for napping in the workplace.
-The design is described as having a futuristic influence and features a 360-degree privacy shield as well as a leg rest that can be adjusted to ergonomically support the user’s body.
-The raised lower section elevates the feet, whilst leaving the knees slightly bent to relieve strain on the lower back and legs.
-This optimizes circulation and reduces pressure on the cardiac system, making it easier to relax.

-Users can press the start button to start a pre-programmed 20 minute nap.
-They can relax while listening to sleep music and are woken after 20 minutes by a combination of light and vibration.
-The design features a built-in BOSE speaker, but can also be used with own headphones.

-The EnergyPod also allows for usage tracking, so that data can be collected by the licensee as to how regularly and at what times the device is utilised.
-The exterior of the pod also displays a ‘status indicator’ that reads when the pod will next be free.